 Position Statements

 Because society is drifting away from biblical morals, it is becoming increasingly necessary to stand on certain biblical truths that define Christian faith and conduct.
-The following position statements are intended to provide clarity for those who partner with Catch Bible Ministry.
-These statements are open for discussion and should be considered regularly to make sure they are biblically based and relevant to culture.
+The following position statements are intended to provide clarity for those who partner with Thinking on Scripture.

-1. God Created the Universe, Earth, and Humankind in Six Literal Days.
-The popular teaching today is that of evolution which denies the biblical account of creation in Genesis.
-Based on a plain reading of the text in Genesis, God created the universe, earth, and humankind in six days, with each day consisting of twenty-four hours (Gen 1:1-31).
-And God created everything in a state of maturity, which gives the appearance of age.
-A young earth view is consistent with the revelation Scripture.
+- God Created the Universe, Earth, and Humankind in Six Literal Days.
+The popular teaching today is evolution, which denies the biblical account of creation in Genesis.
+A plain reading of Genesis reveals that God created the universe, the earth, and humankind in six days, with each day consisting of twenty-four hours (Gen 1:1-31).
+Furthermore, God created everything in a state of maturity, giving the appearance of age.
+The young earth view is consistent with the revelation of Scripture.

-3. Marriage as a Divine Institution.
+- Marriage as a Divine Institution.
 Marriage is clearly defined in Scripture as being between one man and one woman (Gen 2:24; Matt 19:6).
 However, marriage is being redefined as though it were merely a social construct to be tinkered with.
-This is why we see a rise in divorce, as well as the introduction of same-sex marriage and polyamorous relationships.
 This ministry supports marriage ceremonies based solely on the biblical model of one man and one woman.

-6. God Created Two Genders.
+- God Created Two Genders.
 Biblically, there are only two genders, male and female (Gen 1:27).
-However, today there are teachings that gender is a matter of personal choice, and not a matter of divine design.

-7. Life Begins in the Womb at Conception.
-The Bible teaches that human life begins at conception (Psa 139:13; Isa 44:24; Jer 1:5), not at a later time outside the womb.
-This means babies in the womb are full persons, and to abort a baby is a choice to end its human life prematurely.
+- Life Begins in the Womb at Conception.
+The Bible teaches that human life begins at conception (Psa 139:13; Isa 44:24; Jer 1:5), not at a later stage outside the womb.
+This means that babies in the womb are full persons, and aborting a baby is a decision to end a human life prematurely.

 Dr. Steven R. Cook